Author – Romni Kondeti

 The traditional ways of building houses with mud, stone and wood have been quickly replaced by bricks, cement and steel.
 This excessive use of these building materials and the artificial means of cooling are causing enormous harm to the environment.
 Considering these issues, there is an urgent need for finding alternative housing and building products.

-The current boom in the Indian construction industry has posed many challenges due to some unsustainable aspects of the highly polluting and the exhaustive nature of building materials.
-At the same time, it has also created opportunities for innovative and unconventional resources to emerge due to the widening gap in demand and supply of building materials, as well as the need for energy efficient and economical methods of construction.
+The current boom in the Indian construction industry has posed many challenges due to some unsustainable aspects of the highly polluting and exhaustive nature of building materials.
+At the same time, it has also created opportunities for innovative and unconventional resources to emerge due to the widening gap in demand and supply of building materials, as well as the need for energy-efficient and economical methods of construction.

 Bamboo houses are simple to construct, consume less time and are eco-friendly as well.
 Despite the odds, bamboo-based building materials are slowly penetrating into the mainstream housing market and modern homes.
 Here are some of India’s leading organizations and entrepreneurs who are using bamboo for housing and home furnishing purposes: